ruggeri/tech-notes/programming-languages/garbage-collection.md

 There is a "generational hypothesis": objects allocated since the last collection are more likely to become garbage than objects that have survived a collection.
-That means that tracing the new objects will give you better bang-for-your-buck in identifying garbage.
+That means that tracing the recently allocated objects will give you better bang-for-your-buck for identifying garbage.

 To implement generational GC, you must have a young generation space separate from the old generation space.
 You allocate in the young